williamdlees/digger/docs/examples/rhesus_igh.rst

 ************************************

 Digger already has PWMs for rhesus IGH, but for the purpose of this example, we will create a set using the features listed in IMGT's annotation of the rhemac10 IGH locus, which has the IMGT accession number IMGT000064.
-This is how digger's built-in rhesus PWMs were created.
 The following commands download the annotation, determine the features, and calculate the PWMs from features of functional annotations::

    > mkdir motifs